Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

 You can create a preconfigured knowledge store.
 To do this, follow these steps:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select **Knowledge**.
-The knowledge wizard will be opened.
+The Knowledge AI wizard will be opened.
 3. Continue following the wizard instructions.
 4. Specify a unique name and select an embedding model.